Country Living in a Cariboo Valley

 Raising chicks for meat only takes 8 weeks.

-We already have hens for eggs; the hens earn their keep by cleaning up our compost and manure piles and eating bugs.
+We already have hens for eggs; these layers earn their keep by cleaning up our compost and manure piles and eating bugs.

 Most years, we order in about 25 chicks from an Alberta hatchery.
 We buy straight run, which means we order them unsexed.
 It doesn’t matter to us if they will be roosters on hens.

 We like having the choice of smaller and larger birds.
-Roosters will grow to a heavier weight than hens.
+The males will grow to a heavier weight than the females.

 New chicks drinking water